Robert D. Ray: Post Governorship

 After leaving the governor's office in 1983, Ray became CEO of Life Investors Inc, an insurance company in Cedar Rapids.
 He then moved back to Des Moines to become CEO of Blue Cross Blue Shield.
 He also owned two radio stations, one named KILR in Estherville and another he co-owned WMT in Cedar Rapids.

 In 1997, he helped form the Institute for Character Development at Drake University.
 Ray was the interim president of Drake University in 1998.

 Awards and Legacy

 In 2005, Ray became the only governor or former governor to have received Iowa's highest civilian honor, the Iowa Award, by the Iowa Centennial Memorial Commission and presented by Governor Tom Vilsack.

 The Robert D. Ray Asian Garden, in Downtown Des Moines, was named in his honor for his work saving Southeast Asian refugees.
 (Note: In August 2023 at the Des Moines Botanical Center, Robert Ray's grandson Jeffrey married Jasmine who is the daughter of a woman that was on the very first flight of Tai Dam refugees to Iowa.)

-Personal life
+Later life

-On December 22, 1951, Ray married Billie Lee Hornberger, his highschool sweetheart and had three daughters.
 In Ray's later years, he suffered from Parkinson's disease.

 On July 8, 2018, Ray died at a nursing home in Des Moines, at age 89.